jlarkcentral/MaxPaint/README.md

 ### todo

+# physics

 - true collision for bullets // if using pymunk !!

-- shooting enemies
 - enemy stops at player side of platform
-- find use for yellow power
 - fix the camera movement when landing

+## gameplay

 - timeout ?
 - more levels to test